AsarAman/AsarAman/README.md

 <h2> Hey there!
 I'm Syed Asar Aman.</h2>

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>
--   &nbsp; Creating beautiful and interactive websites for you with my front end skills.</br>
+-   &nbsp; A front end developer Creating beautiful and interactive websites for you with my front end skills.</br>
-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.</br>
-- 🎓 &nbsp; Studying Computer Science and Mathematics at University of Haripur.
+- 🎓 &nbsp; Studying Computer Science and Mathematics at University of Haripur.</br>
-- 🌱 &nbsp; Learning more about Web development.
+- 🌱 &nbsp; Learning more about Web development.</br>
-- ✍️ &nbsp; Pursuing Technical Writing and Blog Writing as hobbies/side hustles.
+- ✍️ &nbsp; Pursuing Technical Writing and Blog Writing as hobbies/side hustles.</br>

 <h3> 🛠 &nbsp;Tech Stack</h3>